Where Is the Propane Regulator on My RV?

-The flame on any of your propane appliances should be a strong blue.
+The flame on any of your propane RV appliances should be a strong blue.
 It’s easy to see if you have lazy yellow flames by lighting one of the RV stove burners.

 2. Popping Noises

-If you hear popping noises when you turn off the flames on your RV stoves burner then your propane regulator may have issues.
+If you hear popping noises when you turn off the flames on your RV stove burner, then your propane regulator may have issues.

 Popping noises can also be a sign of a damaged burner.
-If it’s happening on one burner but not the others examine the problematic burner.
+If it’s happening on one burner but not on the others examine the problematic burner.
 It may be dirty or askew.

 3. Heavy Soot Deposits

-If you notice dark black marks forming around your water heater or even in your RV kitchen by the stove you either have something in the burner that is causing soot or you have a weak flame that is not burning cleanly.
+If you notice dark black marks forming around your water heater or even in your RV kitchen by the stove, you either have something in the burner that is causing soot or you have a weak flame that is not burning cleanly.

 4. Venting or Leaking Regulator

 You can test for leaks by using a dish soap water mixture.
 Dump or spray it over the regulator and look carefully for bubbles.
-If you see bubbles starting to form that is where the leak is.
+If you see bubbles forming, that is where the leak is.

-The vent helps the regulator breathe while it is being used and is also a safety feature in case the propane tank is overfilled and the pressure is getting too high.
+The vent helps the regulator breathe while it is being used and is also a safety feature in case the propane tank was overfilled and the pressure is getting too high.

 5. No Propane Flow

 You can reset the propane regulator by turning off the propane tanks and making sure all your propane appliances are shut off.
 The regulator should reset after a few minutes.

-If that doesn’t solve the problem your RV propane regulator isn’t functioning correctly and probably needs replacing.
+If that doesn’t solve the problem, your RV propane regulator isn’t functioning correctly and probably needs replacing.

-Propane regulators aren’t made to last forever.
+Propane regulators don’t last forever.
 They have a life of about 10 years and a regulator can give out simply because it’s too old.